Mesoscopic transport in KSTAR plasmas: avalanches and the $E \times B$ staircase: Methods

+The KSTAR avalanche/staircase plasmas are obtained with the toroidal field $B_\mathrm{T} = 2.7$--$3.0$~T, the plasma current $I_\mathrm{p} = 0.5$--$0.6$~MA and a monotonic $q$ (the central safety factor $q_0 > 1$ and the edge safety factor $q_{95} = 5.6$--$7.0$) with the total $\sim 4$~MW neutral beam injection (NBI).
+Plasmas are attached to the inboard limiter to avoid the transition to the high-confinement mode.
+They can have a tearing mode unstable for the low toroidal field which is then suppressed by the additional 1~MW electron cyclotron resonance heating~\cite{Choi:2019wy}.

-An example discharge in such a regime that large MHD instabilities are absent and avalanche-like events are dominant is introduced in Fig. \ref{fig:aval2020}.
-Magnetic fluctuation spectrogram in Fig. \ref{fig:aval2020}(a) shows that MHD instabilities such as sawtooth, tearing mode, or edge localized mode are quiescent.
-Plasma was heated by neutral beam injection and the total heating power was kept constant except short blips for the diagnostics purpose as shown in Fig. \ref{fig:aval2020}(b).
-Typical stability parameters of plasma drift wave turbulence such as magnetic shear $s=\frac{r}{q}\frac{dq}{dr}$ and normalized inverse temperature gradient scale lengths $R/L_{T_\mathrm{i,e}}$ with $L_{T_\mathrm{i,e}} = \frac{T_\mathrm{i,e}}{dT_\mathrm{i,e}/dr}$ are plotted in Figs. \ref{fig:aval2020}(c), \ref{fig:aval2020}(d), and \ref{fig:aval2020}(e), respectively.
-Profiles of ion temperature $T_\mathrm{i}$ and electron temperature $T_\mathrm{e}$ and density $n_\mathrm{e}$ at 4.0~sec are plotted in Figs. \ref{fig:aval2020}(f), \ref{fig:aval2020}(g), and \ref{fig:aval2020}(h), respectively.
-Ion and electron temperature profiles are obtained from the charge exchange spectroscopy and one-dimensional calibrated electron cyclotron emission (ECE) diagnostics~\cite{KoIEEE2010, Jeong:2010bq} in the low field side $R>R_0$, respectively, and density profile is reconstructed from the multiple lines of sight interferometer~\cite{Lee:2016fw}.
-Bumps and voids of avalanche-like events are found in the $T_\mathrm{e}$ time traces in Fig. \ref{fig:aval2020}(i) which is similar to Fig. \ref{fig:stair2019}(a).
+An example discharge ($B_\mathrm{T} = 2.7$~T, $I_\mathrm{p} = 0.5$~MA and total 4~MW NBI) is introduced in Fig.~\ref{fig:aval2020}.
+Magnetic fluctuation spectrogram in Fig.~\ref{fig:aval2020}(a) shows that MHD instabilities such as sawtooth, tearing modes, or edge localized modes are quiescent.
+The total NBI power was kept constant except short blips for diagnostics purposes.
+Time evolutions of typical stability parameters of plasma drift wave instabilities such as magnetic shear $\hat{s}=\frac{r}{q}\frac{dq}{dr}$ and normalized inverse temperature gradient scale lengths $R/L_{T_\mathrm{i,e}}$ with $L_{T_\mathrm{i,e}} = \frac{-T_\mathrm{i,e}}{dT_\mathrm{i,e}/dr}$ are shown, respectively, in Figs.~\ref{fig:aval2020}(c), \ref{fig:aval2020}(d) and \ref{fig:aval2020}(e).
+Profiles of ion temperature $T_\mathrm{i}$ and electron temperature $T_\mathrm{e}$ and density $n_\mathrm{e}$ at 4.0~sec are shown, respectively, in Figs.~\ref{fig:aval2020}(f), \ref{fig:aval2020}(g) and \ref{fig:aval2020}(h).
+Total (black) and neoclassical (blue) ion and electron heat fluxes are shown in Figs.~\ref{fig:aval2020}(i) and \ref{fig:aval2020}(j), respectively.
+They are obtained from the power balance analysis using the profiles and TRANSP~\cite{TRANSP} and NUBEAM~\cite{NUBEAM1, GoldstonJCP1981, PankinCPC2004}.
+Note that the ion turbulent heat flux ($q_\mathrm{i} - q_\mathrm{i,neo}$) is comparable to the ion neoclassical heat flux, indicating that the turbulence drive is not too strong in this plasma.
+The linear gyrokinetic simulation was performed using the profiles and the global delta $f$ electrostatic gKPSP code with the bounce-averaged kinetic electron and collisions~\cite{Qi:2016cr, KwonCPC2017}.
+According to the convention in this work, the negative phase velocity of the linearly most unstable modes means that the ion temperature gradient (ITG) mode may be a dominant micro-instability in this plasma.